-Descent off the summit of The Wedge requires a 4th class traverse to the Eastern most edge where there is a three bolt rap anchor.
+The descent off the summit of The Wedge requires a 4th class traverse to the Easternmost edge where there is a three-bolt rap anchor.

 I do not have beta on rappel or belay stations for any of the other tall spires.
 I suspect many of them have old rappel stations, but they are likely old 1/4 inch bolts, so inspect them carefully before trusting your life to them.

 Recreating in the Humbug Spires is open year-round, however prime climbing season will likely be June, July, and August.
 The shoulder seasons of March, April, May, and September, October, and November will have nice days on which to climb, but can also have more severe weather.
 Winter in this area can be very harsh, with low temps often reaching into the -30 to -40 deg f. range, so if you choose to prove your mettle, be prepared.